Boarders/slick-blog/site/posts/halting2.md

 Con : Set
 Con = List Type

--- We use nil for the empty context. nil : Con nil = []
+-- We use ∙ for the empty context.
+∙ : Con
+∙ = []

--- _,_ extends contexts to the right as is typical in type theory. infixl 6 _,_
+-- _,_ extends contexts to the right as is typical in type theory -- and so we use a view the list in reverse order. infixl 6 _,_
 _,_ : Con → Type → Con
 _,_ con ty = ty ∷ con